-I think one of the biggest clutter challenges my readers ask about is PAPER.
+One of the biggest clutter challenges my readers ask about is PAPER.
 It’s like a faucet that never shuts off.
 Every day when the mailman comes – more paper.
 The kids come home from school – more paper.
 And don’t get me started on the newspapers, and the magazines, and the coupons.
-If you don’t get a handle on it, pretty soon your house is going to be buried in it!
+If you don’t get a handle on it, pretty soon your house is going to be buried in freaking PAPER!

 OK, I’n going to give you the secret to dealing with the excess paper issue – are you listening carefully?

 OK, here it is – YOU DON’T NEED NINETY PERCENT OF IT.
 There, now do you feel better?

 Affiliate Disclosure – As an Amazon Associate I earn from qualifying purchases

 Here’s Some Paper Clutter you Can Eliminate IMMEDIATELY

 - Utility bills – Nope, don’t need ’em.
 If you have a question (and how often does that happen – like never!), they will print you another one in just minutes.
 If you feel the need for them, just scan them and keep them on your computer.
 I even have a great scanning app on my phone for free!
 I use Scanner Pro by Readdle.

 - Paystubs – Again, you don’t need ’em and you shouldn’t leave them lying around.
 Usually they are available on-line.
 If not, someone in Payroll definitely has another copy of them and they will be happy to provide it in those rare cases you might need them.
 OR scan them and store them securely.